lutraconsulting/serval/README.md

 For more details, see [User Manual](./Serval/docs/user_manual.md).
 The [wiki page](https://github.com/lutraconsulting/serval/wiki) is now outdated.
 To be updated soon...

+For editing thematic or categorical rasters, you might consider [ThRasE](https://smbyc.github.io/ThRasE).

 ## License

 Serval is a free/libre software and is licensed under the [GNU General Public License](./Serval/license.md).